-I wish to conclude the discussion of Arendt’s critique of theology with a note on her concept of evil, and specifically on its relation to her secularization of theology.
+I wish to conclude this discussion of Arendt’s critique of theology with a note on her concept of evil, and specifically its relation to her secularization of theology.
 Evil is important to the discussion because it is central to Arendt’s postwar thought.
 In 1945, in being profoundly shaken, no doubt, by the horrors of Nazism, Arendt declared that “the problem of evil will be the fundamental question of postwar intellectual life in Europe.”
-As such a vital issue, this “problem” underlined many of Arendt’s investigation in the next decades – from her examination of totalitarianism, Nazism and antisemitism in the 1950s to her political writings in the 1960s.
-Yet in the course of these two decades Arendt’s treatment of evil was also dominated by a clear shift from a definition of evil as “radical” or “absolute” (exemplified most notably in her book on totalitarianism) to Arendt’s later claim that evil is “banal” (culminating in her Eichmann in Jerusalem: A Report on the Banality of Evil).
-It is indeed hard to imagine a more celebrated expression associated with Arendt than that of “banality of evil”, representing for many “a kind of icon in the discourse surrounding Auschwitz and related crimes.”
-The point that seems to me to deserve attention, however, is that this shift also represented for Arendt a clear answer to the question “how can we approach the problem of evil in an entirely secular setting.”
-A banalization of evil marks, it seems, not only a respond to secularization but also a secular approach to “the problem of evil”, and it is this secular approach that I wish to associate with her reliance on theology.
+As such a vital issue, this “problem” underlined much of Arendt’s investigation over the next decades – from her examination of totalitarianism, Nazism, and anti-Semitism in the 1950s, to her political writings in the 1960s.
+Yet over the course of these two decades, Arendt’s treatment of evil was also dominated by a clear shift from a definition of evil as “radical” or “absolute” (exemplified most notably in her book on totalitarianism) to Arendt’s later claim that evil is “banal” (culminating in her Eichmann in Jerusalem: A Report on the Banality of Evil).
+Indeed, “banality of evil” is probably the most well-known expression associated with Arendt, representing for many “a kind of icon in the discourse surrounding Auschwitz and related crimes.”
+The point that seems to me to deserve attention, however, is that this shift also represented for Arendt a clear answer to the question “how can we approach the problem of evil in an entirely secular setting?”
+A banalization of evil marks, it seems, not only a response to secularization but also a secular approach to “the problem of evil,” and it is this secular approach that I wish to associate with her reliance on theology.

-We may start by noting how Arendt’s early definition of evil involves theological considerations, mainly developed by her from Kant’s terminology of “radical evil.”
-Kant presents a type of evil that serves as a ground, and in this sense a transcendental condition for, any deviation (Abweichung) from the moral law.
-For Kant, “radical” evil denotes such a condition because it cannot be reduced to or explained by the transgressive acts and any of the moral deviations that are dependent on it.
+We may start by noting how Arendt’s early definition of evil involves theological considerations, mainly developed from Kant’s terminology of “radical evil.”
+Kant presents a type of evil that serves as a grounds, and in this sense a transcendental condition, for any deviation (Abweichung) from the moral law.
+For Kant, “radical” evil denotes such a condition because it cannot be reduced to or explained by the transgressive acts or moral deviations that are dependent on it.
 In her Burden of our Times Arendt rather loosely expands on such an understanding of evil, a point that Sylia Benhabib articulated rather well.
-She speaks of such a “ground” in terms of an “unpunishable, unforgivable, absolute evil which could no longer be understood and explained by the evil motives of self-interest, greed covetousness, resentment, lust for power, and cowardice.”
-Pointing to an absolute malevolence that lies beyond punishment, that is unforgiven and that cannot be grasped by human reason, “absolute evil” is also “radical” in that it transcends not only human “evil motives” but also human explanation, or else the possibility to explain such an evil from a human standpoint.
-Absolute evil “transcends the realm of human affairs and the potentialities of human power” both of which it destroys in its appearance.
-Absolute evil, to follow Arendt through, resembles a potency – an active power – that transcends this worldliness.
+She speaks of such a “ground” in terms of an “unpunishable, unforgivable, absolute evil which could no longer be understood and explained by the evil motives of self-interest, greed, covetousness, resentment, lust for power, and cowardice.”
+Embodying an absolute malevolence that lies beyond punishment, which is unforgiven, and which cannot be grasped by human reason, “absolute evil” is also “radical” in that it transcends not only human “evil motives” but also human explanation, or else the possibility to explain such evil from a human standpoint.
+Absolute evil “transcends the realm of human affairs and the potentialities of human power,” both of which it destroys whenever it appears.
+Absolute evil, to follow Arendt, resembles potency – an active power – that transcends this worldliness.